RevealBi/Documentation/en/datasources/rest-api.md

 ![Configuring-REST-API-Data-Source\_All](images/Configuring-REST-API-Data-Source_All.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1. 1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *REST API*.
+You can change it to your preference.

 2.  **URL**: the URL where the service is located.